yardsale8/stat110_book/_sources/chp5/assessing_normality.rst

 .. mchoice:: assess_normal_2
     :answer_a: points with obvious curvature with a number of points outside the confidence bands.
-    :answer_b: points that roughly form a stright line with almost all points falling inside the confidence bands.
+    :answer_b: points that roughly form a straight line with almost all points falling inside the confidence bands.
     :correct: b

     A quantile plot of data that is from a distribution that is approximately normal is characterized by ...